Raj Kumar Pathria: Career

 Pathria obtained his BSc Honours and MSc Honours degrees from Panjab University, Hoshiarpur in July 1953 and July 1954, respectively, and soon thereafter, at the invitation of Professor F.C.
-Auluck, joined the graduate school of Physics at the University of Delhi for his doctoral studies – which he completed in March 1957.
+Auluck, joined the graduate school of Physics at the University of Delhi for his doctoral studies, which he completed in March 1957.
 In February 1958, he joined the University of Delhi as a lecturer in physics and in April 1961 got promoted to readership.
-In August 1964, he left Delhi to take up a visiting professorship at McMaster University in Canada.
+In August 1964, he left Delhi to take up a visiting professorship at McMaster University in Hamilton, Ontario, Canada.

-Even though his field of research at the University of Delhi was primarily statistical mechanics, Pathria, during that time, got fascinated with the subject of relativity and in 1963, with the friendly cooperation of the Hindustan Publishing Corporation (India), produced a book entitled The Theory of Relativity.
-This maiden attempt at book-writing resulted in fabulous reviews from far and wide, especially from Professor William McCrea – who himself was a celebrated author on this subject.
+Even though his field of research at the University of Delhi was primarily statistical mechanics, Pathria, during that time, became interested in relativity and in 1963, with the friendly cooperation of the Hindustan Publishing Corporation (India), produced a book entitled The Theory of Relativity.
+This maiden attempt at book-writing resulted in fabulous reviews from far and wide, especially from Professor William McCrea, who himself was a celebrated author on this subject.
 In 1974, the Pergamon Press, Oxford produced a second edition of that book and in 2003 Dover Publications of New York took that book under their wings.

-In Canada, Pathria continued his research in the diverse field of statistical mechanics; at the same time, he gave graduate courses on that subject at McMaster University, Hamilton and the University of Alberta, Edmonton.
-In 1967, he returned to India to take up professorship of theoretical physics at the Panjab University, Chandigarh, where (apart from conducting research in a variety of subjects in mathematical physics) he continued his mission of teaching the fundamentals of statistical mechanics.
+In Canada, Pathria continued his research in the diverse field of statistical mechanics; at the same time, he gave graduate courses on that subject at McMaster University and the University of Alberta.
+In 1967, he returned to India to take up professorship of theoretical physics at the Panjab University, Chandigarh, where (apart from conducting research in a variety of subjects in theoretical physics) he continued his mission of teaching the fundamentals of statistical mechanics.